ELELAB/cancermuts/docs/tutorial.md

 ```

 Here we restrict the search to those mutations that are involved in colon
 adenocarcinoma.

+{% hint style='info' %}
 It should be noted that it is possible to search in any
 available cancer types or sites as well, without specifying cancer types
 sites in the `add_mutations` call, for instance: